 Contrary to a common misconception, WebGL is not a graphic suite.
-Instead, it leverages code to draw geometric objects and a client’s GPU engine to rasterize graphic objects on an HTML canvas.
+Instead of using bitmaps, it leverages code to draw geometric objects.
+It also uses a client’s GPU engine to rasterize graphic objects on an HTML canvas.

 There are two types of functions in a WebGL code: